 Lucky for us, out of only 6 covered bridges in Maryland, 3 of them are located right here in Frederick Md.

 All 3 of the Covered Bridges in Frederick Md were recorded on the National Park Service’s National Register of Historic Places on June 23, 1978.

-Visiting these covered bridges is something I’ve always wanted to do, but have never taken the time out to do it until now.
+Visiting these historic bridges is something I’ve always wanted to do, but have never taken the time out to do it until now.